pedrogoliveira/rubberducky/README.md

 That's It.
 Enjoy!

-If you want to know a litle more, continue reading [here](https://github.com/pedrogoliveira/rubberducky/blob/master/DigiduckyPIO.md)...
+If you want to know a little more, continue reading [here](https://github.com/pedrogoliveira/rubberducky/blob/master/DigiduckyPIO.md)...